-Type of Capital Stock Shares Subject to Warrants Exercise Price Per Share Expiration Date Class B common stock 4,283,456(1) \$23.70 March 3, 2017(2)
+Total Number of Shares Subject Exercise Price Type of Capital Stock to Warrants Per Share Expiration Date Class B common stock(1) 4,283,456(2) \$23.70 March 3, 2017(3)

-- This warrant is redeemable for cash if we fail to perform under our commercial agreement with the holder (PayPal).
-In addition, we have the right to repurchase any shares previously issued upon the exercise of the warrant if the holder fails to perform under the same agreement. - (1) Of these shares, 3,426,765 shares will vest and become exercisable only upon the achievement of certain performance goals prior to the earlier of March 3, 2014 or the termination of our commercial agreement with the holder (PayPal), and the remaining shares will vest and become exercisable only if certain other performance goals also take place prior to the same deadline. - (2) The warrant may expire earlier than this date.
+(1) This warrant is redeemable for cash if we fail to perform under our commercial agreement with the holder (PayPal).
+In addition, we have the right to repurchase any shares previously issued upon the exercise of the warrant if the holder fails to perform under that agreement.

+(2) Of these shares, 3,426,765 shares will vest and become exercisable only upon the achievement of certain performance goals prior to the earlier of March 3, 2014 or the termination of our commercial agreement with the holder (PayPal), and the remaining shares will vest and become exercisable only if certain additional performance goals are met prior to the same deadline.

+(3) The warrant may expire earlier than this date.
 The warrant provides that it expires on the earlier of March 3, 2014 or the termination of our commercial agreement with the holder (PayPal) if none of the shares subject to the warrant have vested prior to the earlier event.
-Should any of the shares subject to the warrant expires on the earliest of the date on which our commercial agreement with the holder is terminated, the date of a change in control of our company or March 3, 2017.
+Should any of the shares subject to the warrant vest, the warrant expires on the earliest of the date on which our commercial agreement with the holder is terminated, the date of a change in control of our company or March 3, 2017.